WICG/display-locking/explainer.md

 However, as developers are implementing richer and more compelling applications, they are hitting the limits of performance.
-Specifically, some patterns commonly used to produce dynamic content to the user can cause the performance of the whole application to degrade temporarily.
+Specifically, some patterns commonly used to produce dynamic content to the user can **cause the performance of the whole application to degrade temporarily**.
 For example, when a site modifies the DOM in a way that causes expensive layout, the user experiences jank -- noticeable delay in visual updates.
 Note that because of the complexity of the DOM, layouts in some areas of the page can frequently cause jank elsewhere on